royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 module.exports = { getConn: () => connPromise };
 ```

-And if you don't want your server to get requests before the DB connection initialization, you can wait on it:
+And if we don't the server to get requests before the DB connection is initialized, we can wait on it:
 ```javascript
 // server.js
 const express = require('express'),